Unconventional Kettlebell Competitions

 - Wearing a shirt is not a requirement

-Same rules apply for online and offline entries.
-Anyone in the world can submit an entry via video.
-At local competitions the same video rules apply:
+The same rules apply to online and offline entries.
+Anyone in the world can submit an entry via video:

 - One continuous video without editing